LeweyM/LeweyM.github.io/personal-site/content/posts/9-Groups.md

 Let's walk through these new cases.

 When we encounter a `LParen` `'('` opening parenthesis symbol, we want to start a new group.
 In this case, we simply push a new group onto the stack.
 This new group will then be picked up and used when other symbols or characters are processed.
+You can think of this as it becoming the new root `Node`, at least temporarily.

 When we encounter a `RParen ')'` closing parenthesis symbol, the case is slightly more complicated.
-We want to take the `Node` at the top of the stack, append it to the next `Node` in the stack, and then put those combined `Nodes` at the top of the stack again.
-You can think of this as *reducing* the top two elements of the stack into a single `Node`.
+We want to take the `Node` at the top of the stack, append it to the next `Node` in the stack, and then `push` those combined `Nodes` at back onto the stack.
+You can think of this as *reducing* the top two elements of the stack into a single `Node`, which will become the new root `Node`.

 Let's look at a visual example.

 We'll parse the expression `"a(b|c)"`

 ```mermaid
 graph TD